wloving77/dmtl4-MCS/src/DMT1/Lectures/02_prop_logic/formal/syntax.lean.md

 var_[3], for example, to mean (var.mk 3).
 It't not a lot of help, but

+The "deriving Repr" construct is a detail you can ignore for now.
+In a nutshell it tells Lean to try to define a function to convert any value of this type to a string for presenting values as properly formatted output strings.
+Anyway, a detail.

 ##### Concrete syntax for variables (var)

 We could define our own concrete notation for variables,